ZAdamMac/Tapestry/readme.txt

 	in tapestry to match the fingerprint of the new key.
 A future version will allow key configuration in greater detail and obviate this step.

-	Due to security designs in "GPG2", Tapestry (currently) cannot rely on keys with passphrases for operation, other than by the above workaround.
 	Further, Tapestry does not rely on a secure pinentry program.
 Your passphase may remain in memory.
-It is recommended to either restrict signing to trusted, known- secure machines or to use a subkey to sign the blocks.
+It is recommended to either restrict signing to trusted, known-secure machines or to use a subkey to sign the blocks.
 The truly paranoid may wish to sign manually using the gpg2 CLI and its native pinentry.
 	More robust passphrase-handling procedures are planned for future releases.

+	Presently, to enable the use of the default-signing feature, Tapestry will attempt to autodetect whether or not "allow-loopback-pinentry" is in the user's gpg-agent.conf file.
+It will display a warning if it is absent and offer to ammend the file accordingly.
+For most users this is suffcient, however, loopback pinentry is not whitelisted.
+If it is enabled, any program running on the computer can call to that gpg instance and access the pinentry socket invisibly.
+This allows retry attacks to be launched against keys in the user keyring, possibly without the knowledge of the user.
+Steps taken to mitigate this risk are beyond the explicit scope of this document.
+Solutions include disallowing the behavior by default, or manual signing.